 2. Craftsman C3 19.2 Volt 1/2 Inch Drill/Driver Model 5275.1 (Bare Tool, No Battery or Charger Included)

 Get your project done efficiently and fast with this cordless drill from Craftsman.

-The C3 Cordless drill kit comes with a 2-speed gearbox for either high torque or high-speed applications of 0 to 350 and 0 to 1300 revolution per minute no load 21-position adjustable torque clutch and a powerful motor.
+The C3 Cordless drill kit comes with a 2-speed gearbox for either high torque or high-speed applications of 0 to 350 and 0 to 1300 revolutions per minute no load 21-position adjustable torque clutch and a powerful motor.

-It generates up to 300 inches per pound of torque to handle most of your drilling needs which ultimately lets the bit to halt at various torque settings to prevent overdriving screws ½ inch single sleeve and keyless chuck to hand tighten bits securely without any key built-in LED lighting system for work in low.
+It generates up to 300 inches per pound of torque to handle most of your drilling needs which ultimately lets the bit halt at various torque settings to prevent overdriving screws ½ inch single sleeve and keyless chuck to hand tighten bits securely without any key built-in LED lighting system for work in low.

-Craftsman, which is now under Stanley Black and Decker ownership, launched a new line of V20 cordless power tools with reasonable price and modern designs.
+Craftsman, which is now under Stanley Black and Decker ownership, launched a new line of V20 cordless power tools with reasonable prices and modern designs.
 There are also signs that they will do the same with a V12 lineup.

 Stanley Black and Decker obtained the brand for plenty of money, and can surely seek strong returns of investment.
 What he implies is that they’re highly incentivized to expand and advance the new Craftsman cordless lineup, to make the platform competitive and a potentially favored choice among professionals, homeowners, and other do-it-yourself enthusiasts.

 Being newly re-launched, choices are restricted compared to the more mature lineups, and from what we have heard from some readers, some of the new power tools are not yet widely available.

 It is not sure whether or when Craftsman would be able to satisfy more specialized user wants or needs.